Enrico204/blocklists/README.md

 FireHOL is a powerful yet easy-to-use `iptables`/netfilter configuration tool.
 The `update-ipsets` script is a component of FireHOL that facilitates the automatic updating of IP sets, which are used in conjunction with `iptables` to allow or deny traffic based on IP addresses.

 Unfortunately, FireHOL development seems to be stopped, and the index of blocklists in `update-ipsets` are not maintained anymore (although the script is still working).
+See <https://github.com/firehol/blocklist-ipsets/issues/263>.

 Please note that **this repository is not the complete FireHOL project**.